Are you considering buying an abandoned house or commercial property in NY?

 Once you find a property you’re interested in, you need to do some detective work and find out the owner’s details and property history.

-Go to the county records office and find out who owns the house, if there are any unpaid taxes, or if there are legal claims against the property (these are called “liens”).
+Go to the county records office and find out who owns the house, whether there are any unpaid taxes, and whether there are legal claims against the property (these are called “liens”).
 You can also use the ACRIS NYC search portal to find these details.

-Follow the steps below to purchase abandoned properties in New York.
+Follow the steps below to purchase abandoned property in New York.

 Step 1: Research abandoned properties